Published: 10/3/2022

 - Enact Child Access Prevention Laws to ensure safe storage of firearms: The presence of unlocked and/or loaded firearms in homes increases the risk of both unintentional firearms injuries and intentional shootings.
 Child access prevention laws hold firearm owners accountable for the safe storage of firearms by imposing criminal liability on those who negligently store firearms under circumstances where minors could or do gain access to them.
 According to the American Academy of Pediatrics, about 1/3rd of American children live in homes with firearms, and of these households, 43 percent contain at least one unlocked firearm.
 Thirteen percent of households with firearms contain at least one firearm that is unlocked and loaded or stored with ammunition.

 - Enact Extreme Risk Protection Orders (ERPO) to empower families, household members, or law enforcement officers to ask a judge to temporarily remove a person’s access to firearms who is found to be at imminent risk of using them to harm themselves or others: Depending on the state, family members or law enforcement can go to court and seek an order that would allow police to remove firearms from an individual’s home and restrict their ability to purchase firearms if that individual poses a threat to himself/herself or others.
 If the judge agrees that this person is a threat, then those firearms would be temporarily removed from the home of the individual – for as few as several weeks to up to a year.
 According to a recent study, 54 percent of mass shooters exhibit warning signs before committing their crimes.
 Many deaths and grievous injuries from suicides and attempted suicides using firearms might be prevented if family members could petition a court to remove firearms from a loved one who they know to be at imminent risk of harming themselves.
 Nineteen states and DC currently have ERPO laws.
-Twelve of these states and DC allow family or household members as well as law enforcement to submit a petition for an ERPO, including Maryland, which also allows mental health providers to petition.
+Thirteen of these states and DC allow family or household members as well as law enforcement to submit a petition for an ERPO.
+Maryland and DC also allow mental health providers to petition, while New York allows school administrators and certain categories of health care workers to petition and Hawaii allows medical professionals, coworkers, and educators to petition.
 Five states limit the category of petitioners to law enforcement only.
 Additionally, two states have risk-based firearm removal laws that are similar to ERPOs.
 The 2022 Bipartisan Safer Communities Act, as enacted, included $750 million in grant funding for states crisis intervention programs.

 References